-Primaries marked by Democratic diversity, Trump’s picks
+Some primary night ‘firsts’ as Dems pick diverse slates

 In Vermont, Democrat Christine Hallquist won the Democratic nomination in her quest to become the nation’s first transgender governor.
 The former chief executive of Vermont Electric Cooperative bested a field of four Democrats that included a 14-year-old.

-While she made history on Tuesday, Hallquist faces a difficult path to the governor’s mansion.
+While she made history on Tuesday, Hallquist faces a difficult path to winning the governor’s race.
 Republican incumbent Phil Scott remains more popular with Democrats than members of his own party in the solidly liberal state.

 Vermont Democrats also nominated Sen. Bernie Sanders, who hasn’t ruled out a second presidential run in 2020, for a third term in the Senate.
 The 76-year-old democratic socialist won the Democratic nomination, but he is expected to turn it down and run as an independent.